awsdocs/amazon-rekognition-developer-guide/doc_source/stored-video-lambda.md

    + Change `Endpoint` and `us-east-1` to the AWS endpoint and region that you're using\.
    + Change `TopicARN` to the ARN of the Amazon SNS topic that you created in [Create the SNS Topic](#lambda-create-sns-topic)\.
    + Change `RoleARN` to the ARN of the IAM role that you created in [Create the SNS Topic](#lambda-create-sns-topic)\.
-   + Change `RekognitionUser` to an AWS account that has permissions to call Rekognition Video operations\.
+   + Change `RekognitionUser` to an AWS account that has permissions to call Amazon Rekognition Video operations\.

 1. Note the value of `JobId` in the response\.
 The response looks similar to the following JSON example\.